elixir-tools/credo-language-server/README.md

 The preferred way to use credo-language-server is through one of the supported editor extensions.

 If you need to install credo-language-server on it's own, you can download the executable hosted by the GitHub release.
 The executable is an Elixir script that utilizes `Mix.install/2`.

+### Note

+Credo Language Server creates an `.elixir-tools` hidden directory in your project.

+This should be added to your project's `.gitignore`.

 ## Code Actions